-Daines to introduce bill expanding, extending Trump's temporary immigration restrictions
+Daines to introduce bill codifying, extending Trump's temporary immigration restrictions

 EXCLUSIVE: Sen. Steve Daines, R-Mont., is set to introduce legislation that would codify and extend President Trump’s executive order to restrict some immigrants from entering the country due to the coronavirus pandemic, Fox News has learned.

-Daines’ bill would specifically continue Trump's current order for 60 additional days beyond its termination, which is currently slated for mid-June -- although Trump has hinted the ban could potentially go for a "lot longer" than that.
+Daines' bill would temporarily extend the immigration ban until 60 days after the coronavirus national emergency order is lifted, with the goal of giving U.S. workers an advantage to fill necessary jobs before immigration restarts.
+Trump's executive order is currently slated to expire in mid-June -- although Trump has previously hinted the ban could potentially go for a "lot longer" than that.

 Fox News is told that other lawmakers are expected to support Daines' legislation and that the White House has participated in discussions on the matter.

-Daines' office said the legislation, which is still being finalized, will mirror and build upon the president’s April 22 measure that suspends green cards for immigrants who are currently outside the U.S. and do not already have a valid immigrant visa.
+Daines' office characterized the legislation, which is still being finalized, as mirroring and building upon the president’s April 22 measure that suspends green cards for immigrants who are currently outside the U.S. and do not already have a valid immigrant visa.

 HERE'S WHAT'S IN TRUMP'S IMMIGRATION EXECUTIVE ORDER